Shepherdwhen/Mafioso-Bot/README.md

 Hosts can use the `channelvis` command to hide or show private and/or group channels from spectators and dead players.
 Use `channelvis true` to show channels and `channelvis false` to hide them.

+Admins can use the `purge` command to wipe a channel of all non-bot messages.

 ### Command quick reference

 Pregame :